 You begin with a scenic and historically interesting six-mile stretch to Cleeve Hill.
 The magnificent Sudeley Castle is soon followed by a Roman Villa and Belas Knap, a huge Neolithic burial chamber.
 Cleeve Hill offers comfortable accommodation and refreshment but those continuing to Dowdeswell will enjoy a series of outstanding views from the Cotswold escarpment.
 You will overnight tonight in nearby Charlton Kings which is approximately 1.6km off the path.

 Ascent: 453m / Descent: 483m

 Detmore House is a boutique guest accommodation.
 It has a blend of traditional elegance and contemporary decor.
 They have spacious en-suite rooms with super king bed, complimentary toiletries, fluffy white towels & robes for your comfort.
 Set in 7 acres of grounds in an area of outstanding natural beauty with views to the Cotswold Hills.

 The Charlton Kings have 12 rooms, a small bar, conservatory and a large garden.
 Rooms are stylishly decorated in a number of different colour schemes, and furnished in a modern style.
 A large and eclectic collection of pictures adorn the hotel walls, and there are also books you're welcome to browse through.
 Their bar is small but should provide enough choice for you.

-Continue following the escarpment for much of this section, and along the way enjoy several notable natural and man-made sites.
+Head back to the Cotswold Way, and continue following the escarpment for much of this section, and along the way enjoy several notable natural and man-made sites.
 The distinctive Devil’s Chimney and the ancient site of Crickley Hill are both fascinating.
 Birdlip village has a traditional country inn to grab a pint or two at the end of your walk today.